AdonisCode73/GoToDo/README.md

   - InProgress = boolean

 How to use:

+Setup Environment Variables for GOOGLE_APPLICATION_CREDENTIALS and PROJECT_ID and (optional) PORT

 CLI:
   - go run . add --name "{Task Name}" --due "{Due Date FORMAT: YYYY-MM-DD OR YYYY-MM-DD HH:MM}"
   - go run . list (optional) --all (NOTE: all flag shows completed tasks)